paritytech/json-rpc-interface-spec/src/api/chainHead_unstable_follow.md

 The `initialized` event is always the first event to be sent back, and is only ever sent back once per subscription.

 `finalizedBlockRuntime` is present if and only if `withRuntime`, the parameter to this function, is `true`.

+The `finalizedParentBlockHash` field indicates a block finalized before the start of the current subscription, and as such, it is not pinned and will not appear in subsequent events.
+Despite this, it can be useful when recovering from a subscription ended by the `stop` event.

 The format of `finalizedBlockRuntime` is described later down this page.